kubernetes-sigs/gateway-api/geps/gep-2645/index.md

 - Require stateful UDP session tracking or connection management semantics.
 Implementations are expected to document how they implement such semantics.
 - Define DTLS termination behavior at the Gateway.
 - Define HTTP/3 or QUIC-specific behavior.
+- Define a mechanism to describe or require UDP packet routing as well as forwarding

 ## Longer Term Goals